Episomus pyriformis

 Episomus pyriformis is a species of weevil found in Sri Lanka.

 Description

 This species has a body length is about 9.5 to 11.5 mm.
 Body greyish brown.
 Margins of elytra are paler.
 Sometimes there are traces of metallic green scales.
 Head with a deep narrow furrow.
-Rostrum broad, and slightly dilated towards apex.
-Prothorax as long as broad, and cylindrical.
+The rostrum is broad and slightly dilated towards the apex.
+Prothorax is as long as broad, and cylindrical.
 Scutellum small and round.
-Elytra pear-shaped.
+Elytra were pear-shaped.
 Legs with uniform pale scales.